genomicsclass/book/pages/interactions_and_contrasts.md

 ### Contrasts

-For some simple cases, we can use the contrast package:
+Again we will show how to combine coefficients from the model using *contrasts*.
+For some simple cases, we can use the contrast package.
+Suppose we want to know the push vs pull effect for the L2 leg pair samples.
+We can see from the arrow plot that this is the orange arrow plus the yellow arrow.
+We can also specify this comparison with the `contrast` function:

 ```r